-Upon the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated each of the individuals noted below (whom we refer to as the "nominees") to stand for election for a one (1) year term expiring at the 2021 annual meeting of stockholders or until their respective successors have been elected and qualified.
-As discussed below under "Declassification of Staggered Board" the Company is in the process of de-classifying its staggered board and each of the Company's directors will be elected on an annual basis beginning at its 2021 annual meeting.
+Upon the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated each of the directors noted below (whom we refer to as the "nominees") to stand for election for a one (1) year term expiring at the 2023 annual meeting of stockholders or until their respective successors have been elected and qualified.
 Each director nominee must receive the affirmative vote of a majority of the votes cast to be elected (i.e., the number of shares voted "for" a director nominee must exceed the number of votes cast "against" that nominee).
 Unless contrary instructions are given, the shares represented by your proxy will be voted FOR the election of all director nominees.

 Name Position

 Carlos M. Sepulveda, Jr. Director and Chairman of the Board

+Aaron P. Graft Director, Vice Chairman and Chief Executive Officer

 Charles A. Anderson Director

-Douglas M. Kratz Director
+Harrison B. Barnes Director

+Debra A. Bradford Director

 Richard L. Davis Director

+Laura K. Easley Director

+Maribess L. Miller Director

 Michael P. Rafferty Director

 C. Todd Sparks Director

-Debra Bradford New Director Nominee

-Laura Easley New Director Nominee